-It’s a really good idea to submit a number of applications to different employers so that they have a greater chance of securing an Apprenticeship.
-Employers will advertise at different times throughout the year so it is important that your child understands that finding an apprenticeship can be a slightly more complicated process than applying to a full-time study course.
+Yes – in fact it’s a really good idea to submit a number of applications to different employers so that they have a greater chance of securing an Apprenticeship.
+Employers will advertise at different times throughout the year so it is important that your child understands that finding an Apprenticeship can be a slightly more complicated process than applying to a full-time study course.
 They will need to go through a recruitment process and for some employers, this can take a number of months.

 Making the move from education to the world of work is a big step.
 All apprentices will need to have certain things in place for when they start.
 Follow our top tips below to help your child get work ready: